 Flapjacks are healthier than a number of other snacks as they contain wholegrain oats.
 But, they do still contain fat and sugar.
 If you want a flapjack recipe which is low in sugar and fat, then try this healthy apple flapjack recipe which uses applesauce to replace the most of the butter and honey.
 You could also use banana instead of applesauce, see healthy banana flapjacks.

 This basic recipe uses butter and honey, neither of which are vegan.
-But these can easily be replaced with other ingredients - see the notes above.
+But you can easily substitute both the butter and honey in this recipe to make vegan gluten free flapjacks.

 This recipe will easily keep for a week in an airtight container.
 You can also freeze flapjacks.